Oloqq/crocheteer/docs/MultiParts.md

 ChainOfZero (and probably others) does not display line number Make attach use size 0 by default (make argument optional)

+# ACL clarification
+the annotated round count, speaking precisely, shall be the number of anchors available at a given point.
+It is too complex to be checked in the parser.
+It must happen in Hook.
+There is no reason to restrict it to the end of the round.
+If we accept that anchor number tracking is too complex for parser, the "around" keyword has to be handled in Hook.

 # Notable other implemented things
 - "around" keyword
 - "floored", "rooted" as ACL parameters